 AE advocates towards European decision-makers to foster a better policy response to the needs of autistic people.
 AE also strives for more awareness and understanding of autism in society.

-AE is comprised of more than 80 member association in 38 countries and represents an estimated 5 million people throughout Europe.
+AE is comprised of almost 90 member association from 40 countries and represents an estimated 7 million people throughout Europe.
 Self-advocates and families play a central role in the organisation.
 AE is recognised by the European institutions as a key representative network in Europe of autistic people and their families.

 Autism-Europe is an international non-profit organisation established in 1983 and recognised under Belgian law.

-Autism-Europe’s mission is to improve the quality of life of all persons with autism and their families in Europe.
+Autism-Europe’s mission is to improve the quality of life of all persons on the autism spectrum and their families in Europe.
 Our priorities are:

 - Representing autistic people towards European Union’s institutions;

-- Advocating for the rights of people with autism and fostering inclusion;
+- Advocating for the rights of autistic people and fostering inclusion;

 - Promoting access to education, training, health and employment, as well as life-long support in the community;